defaultxr/xr-abstractions/README.md

 * make a better `analog~`
 * remove `seqfill` maybe.
 * redo `ft` maybe.
-* improve `stack` (i.e. add "shift" and "unshift" operations; perhaps make it possible to push non-float elements onto the stack?)
 * implement voice stealing in `polys`
 * get `tracker` to use `kfilename`
 * make `randomsong~` use `mp3conv`